Susafp/Portfolio-Milestone-One/README.md

 # My Portfolio-Milestone One
-My Portfolio-Milestone One

 This is a Portfolio that I´ve created as my first project of the Frontend Developer Course.
 My Portfolio works as a showroom for my Art work and links it to the brand "UglyducksDesign" which is at the moment a fictional online shop.
 Each page contains social media links that users can access to get to know more about my work.
+This webpage is also for current and potential clients interested in getting to know me better and learn more about Stained Glass, were they can find a brief explanation of the technique and its origins.

 ![responsive design picture](images/responsive-web-devises.png)

-# UX
+## UX
-This webpage is for current and potential clients interested in getting to know me better and learn more about Stained Glass, were they can find a brief explanation of the technique and its origins.

 I've chosen to style my website in a way that would really bring out the colours of the art work exhibited in the pictures.
 A black background does exactly that, pulls the users attention to Stained Glass bright and vivid colours.
 I´ve chosen to avoid bright white coloured text to allow for more eye confort and increased focus when browsing through different sections.
 Colour pallet: Green #008000, Greenyellow #adff2f, Black #000000 and #ffffff99 for the text.
+As this is a website deeply linked to a hand made craft I´ve used "Dancing Script" font from Google Fonts to style some characters in the text and the signature in "About" page, giving it a more personal, artisan handwriting kind of look.

-# User Stories
+## User Stories
 As a potential client I want to know more about the artist and her story so that I can feel more confident and trust in her skills.
 As the designer I want clients to be able to match their expectations to my work and be abble to easily contact me and feel free to enquire about potencial projects.
 As Stained Glass fan I want to browse through the images and find inspiration for a piece that would look amazing in my house.
 As an event organiser I want to know more about the designer and her work so that I can decide whether to invite her to take part in an upcoming Crafts Fair.

-# Wireframes
+## Wireframes

 My wireframes helped as an inicial plan of how I would like my Portfolio to look like in terms of its structure, I have choosen not too include to much detail, instead I have focused more on the importance of building a responsive website.